WNYC promoted Rebecca Carroll to host and managing editor of Come Through, a podcast that features discussions about race.

 Matt McCleskey, local host of Morning Edition for WAMU in Washington, D.C., is leaving the station to relocate to Ann Arbor, Mich.
 His final day is Sept.
 30. McCleskey joined WAMU in 2004 and became a host in 2008.
 Before that, he was a producer and reporter for KQED in San Francisco and worked as an assistant producer for NPR.

-Queena Kim, senior editor of the weekend desk for KQED in San Francisco, is leaving her position to become head of the audio journalism program at the University of California at Berkeley’s graduate school.
+Queena Kim, senior editor of the weekend desk for KQED in San Francisco, was named head of the audio journalism program at the University of California at Berkeley’s graduate school.
 She received a degree from the graduate school in 2000.
 Kim joined KQED in 2015 as a host and reporter and was also an editor for the Silicon Valley bureau.
 She has also been a senior reporter for American Public Media’s Marketplace, a producer and reporter for KPCC in Los Angeles and a reporter for the Wall Street Journal.

 Corinne Boyer was hired as a health reporter for WEKU in Richmond, Ky.
 She will work with the Ohio Valley ReSource Journalism Collaborative, a multistation effort supported by CPB.
 Her first day with the station will be Tuesday.
 Boyer is currently a reporter for the Kansas News Service, which is directed by KCUR in Kansas City, Mo., in partnership with KMUW in Wichita, Kan., and High Plains Public Radio in Garden City, Kan.
 Boyer has also worked as a reporter for KLCC in Eugene, Ore., and the Eugene Weekly.